-ICANN seeks to develop a public interest framework for promoting the global public interest in the coordination of the Internet's Unique Identifier systems and in furtherance of ICANN's mission.
+ICANN seeks to develop a public interest framework for promoting the global public interest in the coordination of the Internet's unique identifier systems and in furtherance of ICANN's mission.
 The framework will clarify ICANN's roles, objectives and milestones in promoting the public interest through capacity building, and increasing the base of internationally diverse, knowledgeable, and engaged ICANN stakeholders.
-Subsequent financial years will have additional focus areas as determined by staff and community through FY16 work.